How to Use Contentful with Astro: Complete Guide

 Wrapping Up

 Contentful and Astro make a strong pair for content-heavy sites that need structure and performance.
-Set up the client, model your content, fetch it at build time, and you have a fast, maintainable site with a proper CMS behind it.
+Set up the typed client, model your content, fetch it at build time with getStaticPaths, and you have a fast, maintainable site with a proper CMS behind it.
+Reach for an adapter and prerender = false only when a specific route truly needs to render on demand.

 Related Articles